Phoenix Motorcycle Chase Lasts for Hours

 Police suspect that following Waits at lower speeds, as well as via helicopter, contributed greatly to his decision to consistently stop at red lights, maintain the speed limit and honor the traffic patterns of other vehicles while being chased.

 If you or someone you love has been the victim of a high-speed car accident, contact the Arizona law firm of Phillips Law Group today.
-We can help you receive the justice and compensation you deserve for your injuries.
+Our Mesa auto accident lawyers can help you receive the justice and compensation you deserve for your injuries.